Grandma used to do that! Little practical tips and tricks for the kitchen...

 Source: Internet

-Now that we have already looked at how we can keep our homes clean and tidy with simple and effective methods, it's time to turn our attention to the kitchen - the heart of every home.
-In the next installment of the Grandma Did It!
+Now that we've looked at how we can keep our homes clean and tidy using simple and effective methods, it's time to turn our attention to the kitchen - the heart of any home.
+In the next installment of the Grandma Did It Right series!
 Small Practical Tips.", we will dive into the world of small kitchen tricks that not only make cooking and storing products easier, but also save you time and effort.
 From keeping foods fresh to easy ways to maintain kitchen utensils, there's plenty to learn.
 Stay tuned for more inspiring tips!

 Flour: If you sift the flour beforehand, it will be enriched with air, making it fluffier and the flour better quality.

-1. If you want your broth to be strong and nutritious, place the meat in lukewarm water.
+1. If you want the broth to be strong and nutritious, place the meat in lukewarm water.
 To keep the meat juicy and tasty, put it in boiling water.

-2. To clarify the broth, whisk 2-3 egg whites with a little water and lemon juice or wine.
-Gradually pour them into the boiling stock and bring to the boil.
+2. Clarify the broth in the following way.
+Gradually pour them into the boiling broth and bring to the boil.
 Pull to the end of the stove.
-After about 30 min, strain through a thick sieve.
+After about 30 minutes, strain through a thick sieve.

 Mushrooms: